More improvements are needed

 - The business case for the GY3RC funding was submitted to Department of Transport in March 2017 – a DfT response is due by Summer 2017

 Infrastructure on its own does not create jobs, it is the business community who do.
-Norfolk Chamber wants to see that agreed transport improvements are delivered on time; further infrastructure barriers are removed; and new opportunities created, to ensure that Norfolk businesses have the levels of infrastructure needed to create new jobs and economic growth.
+Norfolk Chambers of Commerce wants to see that agreed transport improvements are delivered on time; further infrastructure barriers are removed; and new opportunities created, to ensure that Norfolk businesses have the levels of infrastructure needed to create new jobs and economic growth.

 What are we doing?